Mitchell Chaffee: Collegiate

 Chaffee played college hockey at the University of Massachusetts Amherst.
 During his sophomore season, he was the Hockey East Scoring Champion and was named to the conference's first All-Star team.
 He was named as one of the team's co-captains for the 2019–20 season.
 On March 24, 2020, after his junior season at UMass, Chaffee signed a two-year, entry-level contract with the Minnesota Wild.

 Professional

 Following the signing of his contract, Chaffee attended the Wild's 2021 training camp prior to the start of the 2020–21 season.
 He was subsequently re-assigned to their American Hockey League affiliate, the Iowa Wild, for the remainder of the season.

 On April 19, 2022, Chaffee made his NHL debut for the Minnesota Wild and played two games in the NHL during the 2021–22 season.
 At the conclusion of his entry-level contract with the Wild, Chaffee left the organization as a free agent.
 On July 1, 2023, he was signed to a one-year, two-way contract with the Tampa Bay Lightning for the season.

+Following three seasons within the Lightning organization, Chaffee left as a free agent and was signed to a one-year, $850,000 contract with the New York Islanders for the season on July 1, 2026.